 Along the way, a collection of other life experiences and interests has complemented this – travel, sport, graphic design, and creative writing.
 He was Vice-Captain and Valedictorian of his secondary school, Academic Dux of his year on multiple occasions, and graduated at the age of 16 in the top 2% of Queensland’s high school graduates in academic achievement.

-In 2020, Elliott is pursuing his musical passion through his third year of performance training in violin at the Australian National Academy of Music (ANAM) with Dr Robin Wilson.
-His concurrent Masters research project on Brahms' violin sonatas (through ANAM and Griffith University) examines the radically different performance style of the 19th-century, and what this might mean for modern musicians today.
+During his three years of performance training at the Australian National Academy of Music (ANAM) with Dr Robin Wilson, Elliott has developed his craft and expanded his understanding of music.
+His concurrent Masters research project on Brahms' violin sonatas (through ANAM and Griffith University, commenced in 2019) examines the radically different performance style of the 19th-century, and what this might mean for modern musicians today.
+After spending most of 2020 interstate, Elliott is looking forward to being back in Melbourne for a seventh semester at ANAM — a valuable opportunity to continue developing skills of effective musical communication in performance contexts.

 Musician Beneficiary Support generously provided by Philip Bacon AM